 At a recent General NYI Convention, it struck me that within 10 years those young people could be major contributors to the world evangelism effort.
 As they move into their careers, they will be deciding how to get involved, if at all.
 How would we reach them?
 Later that summer we were at Nazarene Day at King's Island near Columbus, Ohio.
-I saw Nazarene young people proudly wearing their "Dare to Run;' "Radically Saved," and "Share His Spirit" T-shirts.
+I saw Nazarene young people proudly wearing their "Dare to Run;' "Radically Saved," and "Share His Spirit" tee-shirts.
 I wondered: As they move to adulthood, will they adopt a radical Christian life-style?
 Will they make significant resources available for world evangelism?
 Or will they be seduced by satanic materialism?
 The World Evangelism Fund investment we're making in Nazarene youth can help push them toward a radical Christian life-style.

 HELPING LOCAL CHURCHES.
 Headquarters ministries like the Sunday School Ministries Division and the Church Growth Division help local churches expand and improve their ministries.
 Workshops.
 Conventions.
 Seminars.
 Materials.
 All are helpful to local churches.
 They all, however, cost money.
 These are often subsidized by the World Evangelism Fund.
 In a recent year, for example, Evangelism Ministries held 29 schools of evangelism.
 Each month, Nazarene leaders receive Grow, a publication spotlighting church growth stories and trends.

 During our 10 years in Europe, we always made time to go to Germany for the annual European Nazarene Military Personnel Retreat.
 Each year, American military personnel and their families -- about 200 at the height of the Cold War -- would gather in the Bavarian Alps for that week-long retreat.
 I remember altar services where service personnel who had grown up in Nazarene churches got back to the Lord.
 I remember testimonies of sanctification.
-Part of the funding for this retreat and one in Asia came from World Evangelism Fund.
+Part of the funding for this retreat and one in Asia came from what we now call the World Evangelism Fund.

 GENERAL ASSEMBLIES.
 The Church of the Nazarene is a big family.
 Our quadrennial General Assemblies make that clear.
 We love getting together.
 Still, General Assemblies cost money It costs money to rent convention centers and stadiums, to print ballots, and to pay secretarial help.

 One Wednesday night I spoke at Wichita, Kansas, First Church.
 It was the opening of their annual Faith Promise Convention.
 Wichita First is a church that often gives more than 20 percent of its income to missions.
 At the close of that service Pastor Gene Williams stepped forward to explain their yearly goal.
 He explained where monies would go.
-He told how it would be going toward the World Evangelism Fund, to two planned Work and Witness projects, and to several Approved Specials.
+He told how it would be going toward the World Evangelism Fund, to two planned Work & Witness projects, and to several Approved Specials.
 As Rev. Williams came back to the total goal, he hesitated.
 Then he said: "Folks, we can't afford not to reach this goal."

 He reminded them of the church's earlier financial troubles.
 Those had been severe.
 The problems had, however, evaporated when members radically increased their giving to World Evangelism Fund and to special missionary projects.
 God blesses obedient churches just as He does obedient people, Rev. Williams said.